 But there’s arguably something refreshing about a place that flouts trendy, conceptual menu items and uncomfortable counter seating in favor of solid, traditional fare and spacious seating.
 Call it the willfully ringard, if you will.
 La Coupole retains its distinctive, timeless style– and that’s part of the allure.

-It was a rainy, steel-skied day in Montparnasse, so I took refuge at La Coupole for a solo lunch.
+It was a rainy, steel-skied day in Montparnasse (full guide), so I took refuge at La Coupole for a solo lunch.
 It was busier than I somehow expected, and the spacious, heated terrace outside doesn’t really clue you into the grandeur of the interiors.